FormidableLabs/spectacle/docs/content/basic-concepts.md

 $ npx -p spectacle-cli spectacle-boilerplate
 ```

-To serve a local Markdown or MDX file up as a presentation:
+To serve a local Markdown or MDX file up as a presentation with the CLI tool:

 ```bash
 # navigate to the directory containing your slides